19bufordcarl/CarlRPG/Myth & Shadow/Character Creation/Level 0 Characters/Level 0 Character Creation.md

 - [ ] Roll for [Ability Scores](../../Player%20Characters/The%20Ability%20Scores/Ability%20Scores.md):
 	- [ ] Use [Old School Ability Generation](Old%20School%20Ability%20Generation.md)
-	- [ ] Or use the [Standard Ability Generation](../Standard%20Ability%20Generation.md) but with the following array.
+	- [ ] Or use the [Standard Ability Generation](../Standard%20Ability%20Generation.md) but with the following array:
 		- [ ] +2, +1, 0, 0, 0, -2

 ## Who Are You?